tojoqk/qklib/README.md

 # Luhn

-This package module provide checking number and adding check digit functions.
+This package provide checking number and adding check digit functions.

 You can use it as follows: